How to Apply

 - An Honours undergraduate degree at 2:2 or above.
 For secondary applications, it is preferable for your degree to have some connection to the subject you want to teach.
 Where this is not the case, relevant high grade A Level qualifications will be taken into account as well as any other relevant experience.

 Applications are enhanced by evidence of some experience in a school but it is not a condition for application.

 Successful applicants are required to undertake the enhanced Disclosure and Barring check, and complete a medical health questionnaire which may be subject to an occupational health referral.
 This will be arranged by the Partnership.

 Offers made to applicants will be conditional until all of the above criteria have been fulfilled.

 The Department for Education has a search service for potential teachers where, you can view more information about Stockton-on-Tees Teacher Training Partnership and the programmes we offer.
 Our provider code is S60.

+please visit the Apply website.
 Apply is a new service run by the Department for Education.
-It will eventually replace UCAS as the way to apply for teacher training.

 Stage One: Screening

 Applications are checked to ensure that applicants’ qualifications meet the DfE entry requirements.

 Applications meeting the entry requirements are scrutinised by the Partnership against set criteria.